catyeo18/catyeo18.github.io/_pages/2resume.md

 #### Fairness for Natural Language Generation
 Feb 2020 to Present • Cambridge, MA

-Designed and constructed a mathematical framework of fairness for natural language generation and applied it to evaluating NLG models (GPT-2, XLNet, etc.) using word embeddings.
+- Designed and constructed a mathematical framework of fairness for natural language generation and applied it to evaluating NLG models (GPT-2, XLNet, etc.) using word embeddings.
+- Tools & technologies: Python, Tensorflow, Keras, Numpy, PyTorch-Transformers.

 #### SafePlates
 November 2018 to December 2018 • Cambridge, MA

-Created with Hannah C. for Harvard's CS50 Final Project.
-Safeplates is a web app that outputs restaurant recommendations based on a user's inputted dietary restrictions and location using Python (Flask, Selenium, Beautiful Soup), HTML, CSS, & Javascript.
+- Developed web app that outputs restaurant recommendations based on a user's inputted dietary restrictions and location.
+- Tools & technologies: Python, Flask, Selenium, BeautifulSoup, Javascript, HTML/CSS.

 #### Applying Reinforcement Learning to Creating a Math Teacher AI
 February 2018 to June 2018 • Oakland, CA

-Built a platform that uses reinforcement learning to create automated teachers for math problems by training AI students.
+- Built a platform that uses reinforcement learning to create automated teachers for math problems by training AI students.
 This platform involved a multi-AI system, with a recurrent neural network (RNN) based student AI and reinforcement learning based teacher AI.
-Sponsored by AI4ALL Research Fellowship.
+- Sponsored by AI4ALL Research Fellowship.
+- Tools & technologies: Python, Tensorflow, Keras, Numpy.

 #### Saluton: Foreign Language Chatbot
 March 2017 • Fremont, CA

-Created with Eileen P., Katherine M., and Karina H. Saluton is a chatbot that helps individuals learn foreign languages through conversational learning; it is deployed on Facebook Messenger and coded using Javascript, Gupshup, and Google Translate's API (along with some application of natural language processing).
-Won Second Place Overall at HSHacks, the largest high school hackathon in the world.
+- Developed Facebook Messenger chatbot that helps individuals learn foreign languages through conversational learning.
+- Won Second Place award at HSHacks, the largest high school hackathon in the world.
+- Tools & technologies: Javascript, Google Translate API.

 #### Letter Pop
 March 2014 to June 2016 • San Jose, CA

-Letter Pop is an iOS and Android word game in which there are letters on balloons and you pop the balloons to spell out valid words.
-The goal of this game is to improve users' spelling and vocabulary.
-Taught self Swift and Xcode in creating this app.
+- Created iOS educational game to help teach children spelling & vocabulary.
+In the game, there are letters on balloons and you pop the balloons to spell out valid words.
+- Tools & technologies: Swift, Xcode.

 #### Categorizing Hurricane Sandy Tweets Using Natural Language Processing
 August 2015 • Stanford, CA

-Utilized natural-language processing to aid disaster relief, specifically categorizing tweets from Hurricane Sandy into those asking for help and those providing help.
-Coded in Python, employing a Bayesian model.
+- Utilized natural-language processing (Bayesian model) to aid disaster relief, specifically categorizing tweets from Hurricane Sandy into those asking for help and those providing help.
+- Tools & technologies: Python.

 ---